git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 # Generic Flexi

-Supports any MIDI controller with 1 midi in-/output.
+Supports any (MPE) MIDI controller with 1 midi in-/output.
 You can assign several commands in Bitwig to the knobs, button, faders, etc. of your controller, which will then be readily available each time you start your DAW.

 The Generic Flexi needs to be added manually.
 Open the controller settings and click on *Add controller*, select *Generic*, and then *Flexi* from the list.
 After that, select the input and output of your MIDI controller.